Mizdirection: 2013: five-year-old season

 Mizdirection returned to California, and defended her Breeders' Cup Turf Sprint title at Santa Anita on November 2.
 Ridden by Smith, she started the 2.7/1 favorite ahead of Reneesgotzip, Unbridled's Note and Chips All In.
 She was ridden closer to the pace than in the previous year and turned into the straight in third place before making her challenge on the outside.
 She took the lead 50 yards from the finish and won by half a length from Reneesgotzip and the outsider Tightend Touchdown, who dead-heated for second place.

 Shortly thereafter, she was retired and shipped to Lexington to be sold in the Fasig-Tipton sale.
 Two days after her Breeders' Cup win was, Mizdirection was purchased for $2.7 million by Al Shaqab Racing of Qatar, owned by Sheikh Joaan Al Thani, and the horse will become a broodmare.

 Mizdirection finished runner-up to Groupie Doll in the voting for American Champion Female Sprint Horse.

 Breeding career

 Mizdirection was retired from racing in late 2013.
-Sold to Al Shaqab Racing for $2.7 million at the 2013 Fasig-Tipton November sale, she was exported France and now lives at the Haras de Bouquetot near Clarbec.
+Sold to Al Shaqab Racing for $2.7 million at the 2013 Fasig-Tipton November sale, she was exported to France and now lives at the Haras de Bouquetot near Clarbec.
 She produced a colt by New Approach in 2015 and was bred to Olympic Glory for the 2016 season.